If you are reading this article, it’s likely a safe assumption that you have heard about YouTrip, or may even have used it before.

 On a recent trip to Western Australia with the family, we spent a few days at Margaret River.
 Among many things, Margaret River is well known for its many wineries.
 If time and budget permits, having lunch at a winery is also an experience you should go for.

 We had lunch at Fishbone Wines on one of our days.
-While we are not a food review site, we would like to say that the food (and wine) were very good and the ambience, excellent.
+While we are not a food review site, we would like to say that the food (and wine) were very good and the ambience was excellent.
 For our group of six adults and two toddlers, the cost of our meal came up to AUD193.

 In all my previous trips to Australia, the Singapore Dollar (SGD) had always been weaker than the Australian Dollar (AUD).
-For this trip however, the exchange rate was in our favour with the SGD being the stronger currency.
+For this trip, however, the exchange rate was in our favour with the SGD being the stronger currency.
 So this means that the cost of the meal was going to be lower than S$193.
 But by how much exactly?

 How Much The Meal Costs Depend On How We Pay For It

-The interesting thing about paying in foreign currency is that how much we end up paying for an item doesn’t only depend on the exchange rate, but also our payment method.
+The interesting thing about paying in foreign currency is that how much we end up paying for an item doesn’t only depend on the exchange rate, but also on our payment method.
 So two people can buy the same things on the same day, yet end up paying two different prices (in SGD) because of how they choose to pay for it.

 For this meal, we decided to use our YouTrip card.
 Since our YouTrip card had very little AUD left, we had to do an instant top-up and currency conversion first, which can be done quickly and easily as long as you have internet connection.
-All you need to do is use your credit card to top-up funds to in SGD your YouTrip account, and then use the YouTrip app to do the currency conversion from SGD to AUD.
+All you need to do is use your credit card to top-up funds in SGD your YouTrip account, and then use the YouTrip app to do the currency conversion from SGD to AUD.

 YouTrip rate on that day (15 February 2020) for SGD/AUD was 1.064.
 This means for every S$100, we receive A$106.40.
 Since our meal was AUD193, this means it costs us S$181.39, assuming we pay using our YouTrip card.

 For reference, the exchange rate on 15 February was 1.069 (according to XE.com).
 So the YouTrip rate comes very close to the SGD/AUD spot rate for the day.
-YouTrip does not earn any revenue from currency conversion you make on its platform, hence there is no reason for them to mark up the rates unlike a traditional moneychanger.
+YouTrip does not earn any revenue from currency conversion you make on its platform, hence there is no reason for them to mark up the rates, unlike a traditional moneychanger.

 But How Much Would The Meal Cost (In SGD) If We Paid Using A Regular Credit Card?